JohnPalmer/SpaceMapper/README.txt

+Space Mapper is a mobile phone app that collects information about the spaces we move through as we go about our daily activities.
+It was used in 2012-2013 by researchers at Princeton University and the Center for Advanced Studies of Blanes (CEAB-CSIC) to study human mobility and social inequality.
+The study is now over but the app is still available for anyone to use for their own self-tracking.

+Features:
+* Allows you to store, map, and analyze your own movement patterns and to view them in three dimensional spacetime.
+* "Refresh GPS" button improves location performance for all of your mapping apps.
+* Minimally intrusive and designed to conserve battery power.
+* Turn it off and on whenever you want.
+* Free, open source software.
+* More on-phone data visualization and analysis tools coming soon.
+* Application available in English, Spanish and Catalan.

+For more information, please visit <http://activityspaceproject.com> or <http://play.google.com/store/apps/details?id=edu.princeton.jrpalmer.asm>.

-The accompanying folder contains the source code for Space Mapper as well as the license agreements to which it is subject (see the res/raw folder).
+This repository contains the source code for the most recent release of Space Mapper as well as the license agreements to which it is subject (see the res/raw folder).
 The only differences between this code and that used to compile the Space Mapper binary that can be downloaded from Google Play are as follows:

 1. The author's Google Maps API keys have been removed from the map_layout.xml file.